enonic-cloud/cms-test-env-packages/README.md

 Restores the database from file, before the rest of the CMS is started.
 If the CMS had discovered an empty database, it would have created a new one.
 The command takes about half a minute and produces som warnings, but this may safely be ignored.

+Note: At this point, it is possible to set up a local installation in your favorite development tool with the cms project, while using this database, and a copy of cms.home from this project, to debug locally.

    > docker-compose up -d